 Christopher P. Connolly, Ph.D., is an Associate Professor of Kinesiology and Director of the Exercise Physiology & Performance Laboratory within the College of Education at Washington State University.
 Dr. Connolly’s research focuses primarily on ultra-endurance triathlon performance and medical care.
-He has worked extensively with past medical and performance data for elite triathletes, including examinations into serious injury occurrences.
+He has worked extensively with past medical and performance data for elite triathletes, including examinations into serious injury occurrences and race performance metrics.
 Prior work has focused on women’s health and prenatal/postpartum exercise behaviors, and activity device validation.
 Dr. Connolly oversees management and logistics of the Global Triathlon Safety Database with his staff.
-He is an active member of the American College of Sports Medicine at national/international and regional levels, having served on multiple boards/committees and authored or co-authored more than 50 presentations at ACSM meetings over the past decade.
+He is an active member of the American College of Sports Medicine (ACSM) at national/international and regional levels, having served on multiple boards/committees and authored or co-authored more than 50 presentations at ACSM meetings over the past decade.

 Building a safer triathlon experience together!